 3. Do not paddle alone.

 5. Be seen – Use a light if paddling before sunrise or after sunset.
-Make sure you wear high-visibility clothing and put reflective tape on your paddle.
+Wear high-visibility clothing and put reflective tape on your paddle.

 7. Paddle within your limits, considering the craft you paddle, water conditions, fitness and time/distance of your planned paddle.

-8. Know the rules – understand and follow maritime give-way rules, navigational buoys and beacons and appropriate actions when crossing channels or shipping lanes.
+8. Know the rules – understand and follow maritime give-way rules, navigational buoys and beacons.

 9. Ensure your equipment is well maintained and you use/carry appropriate safety items.
-This includes airbags in kayaks and paddle/craft leash to prevent you from being separated from your paddle or craft if you capsize.
+This includes airbags in kayaks, or water tight compartments, and a paddle/craft leash to prevent you from being separated from your paddle or craft if you capsize.

-10. Be aware of local hazards and risks and keep a look-out for potential danger, other craft and swimmers always.
+10. Be aware of local hazards and risks, and keep a look-out for potential dangers, other craft, and swimmers.
 If unfamiliar to an area, find a local who can provide local knowledge.

-11. Have practiced and are competent with what to do in the event of a capsize, including remounting or returning to shore and emergency actions if required.
+11. Have practiced and are competent with what to do in the event of a capsize; which may include remounting, returning to shore, or commencing emergency actions.

 12. Put a name, number and emergency contact number on your craft which can identify you and is useful for emergency services if you become separated from your craft.

-For further information about ensuring you are safe on your paddles:
+For further information about ensuring you are paddling safely, please see:

 Tawhite rahi top 3